Older couple on porch of family home.

 Cons

-While these types of loans can be helpful financial tools in retirement, they also come with drawbacks.
-Here’s a few to seriously consider:
+While reverse mortgages can be helpful financial tools in retirement, they also come with drawbacks.
+Here are a few to seriously consider:

-• These loans often come with higher costs, including counseling fees and greater closing costs.
+• They often come with higher costs, including counseling fees and greater closing costs.

 • If you don’t continue to pay your property taxes and homeowners insurance and maintain the home, you could lose your home.